CommE2E/comm/docs/dev_environment.md

 ### Android SDK

 Android Studio installs the latest Android SDK by default, but since React Native uses the Android 11 SDK specifically, we’ll need to install it using Android Studio’s SDK Manager.
-You can access the SDK Manager from the “Welcome to Android Studio” screen that pops up when you first open the application, under “Configure”.
+You can access the SDK Manager from the “Welcome to Android Studio” screen that pops up when you first open the application, from More Actions → SDK Manager.
 If you already have a project open, you can access it from Tools → SDK Manager.

 Once you have the SDK Manager open, select the “SDK Platforms” tab, and then check the box for “Show Package Details”.
 Now expand the “Android 11 (R)” section, and make sure the following subsections are checked: